CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                      Currently only "torque" is supported.
 If not specified, the pipeline will execute locally.

     -o DIR         : Output directory for the snp list, snp matrix, and reference snp files.
                      Additional subdirectories are automatically created under the output directory for logs files and the mirrored samples and reference files (see the -m option).
 The output directory will be created if it does not already exist.
 If not specified, the output files are written to the current working directory.
+If you re-run the pipeline on previously processed samples, and specify a different output directory, the pipeline will not rebuild everything unless you either force a rebuild (see the -f option) or you request mirrored inputs (see the -m option).

     -s DIRECTORY   : Relative or absolute path to the parent directory of all the sample directories.
 The -s option should be used when all the sample directories